“China is a sleeping giant, let her sleep for when she awakes she will astound the world”~Napoleon Bonaparte ♂

 Since the dragon became an oil importer it has turned back on Africa and over the time retail networks were created over the continent.
 China decided to follow a non-intervention but, behind the scenes, she is a master of neocolonialism, yet she tends to blame the West for everything.
 The existence of Chinese Multinational Companies in Africa is now a gateway for Africa to obtain loans from the Chinese government.
 As noted above, unlike those granted by IMF Chinese loans tend to be free from monumental interest rates―if not overstated.
 Most of the offers come as a result of an agreed deal in which China cooperates directly.

 China has already discovered a consummate and thoroughgoing system that works when dealing with Africa that is a policy of cooperation and non-intervention.
 Following the nonintervention policy, China is apparently inconsistent with her promise of being a responsible power and UN’s key player.
-This takes us to China’s denial of the UN Security roles when dealing with developing countries, the non-interference policy, and the policy of direct assistance makes a lot of African statesman to be much more inclined to China than any other powers.
+This takes us to China’s denial of the UN Security roles when dealing with developing countries, the non-interference policy, and the policy of direct assistance makes a lot of African statesmen to be much more inclined to China than any other powers.
 The Chinese leadership is always combat-ready and tries to be practical in each and every aspect especially when economic development is under concern as testified by much frequent diplomatic visits and conferences.
 In comparison, as once said by an economist― Dambisa Moyo, the USA and the EU failed to gain a higher priority in Africa because they tend to compete viciously when there is a need to cooperate.

 Sources and annotations